Wilmer Valderrama: Essential Voices with Wilmer Valderrama

-In July 2021, Valderrama launched Essential Voices with Wilmer Valderrama, an iHeartRadio podcast highlighting the experiences of essential workers.
+In July 2021, Valderrama launched Essential Voices with Wilmer Valderrama, an iHeartRadio podcast highlighting the experiences of key workers.

 Personal life

-Valderrama met Mandy Moore when she was 15, and they dated when she was "16 or 17."
-Valderrama, who is four years her senior, later claimed that Moore had lost her virginity to him, which she denied.
+Valderrama met Mandy Moore when she was 15, and they dated when she was "16 or 17".
+Valderrama later claimed that Moore had lost her virginity to him, which she denied.
 In 2004, Valderrama dated Lindsay Lohan, who was 18 at the time; he was 24.
 From 2010 to 2016, he was in an on-and-off relationship with Demi Lovato.
-The two met when Lovato was 17 and Valderrama was 29, though they did not begin dating until she turned 18.
-Lovato would later release the song "29" (2022), which was widely interpreted as a condemnation of Valderrama now that the singer herself was 29, although Lovato did not directly confirm the inspiration and simply stated, "I feel like the song says it all".
+The two met when Lovato was 17 and Valderrama was 29, though they did not begin dating until Lovato turned 18.
+Lovato later released the song "29" (2022), which was widely interpreted as a condemnation of Valderrama after the singer herself had turned 29, although Lovato did not confirm the inspiration and simply stated, "I feel like the song says it all".

-In January 2020, Valderrama became engaged to Amanda Pacheco, who is eleven years his junior.
+In January 2020, Valderrama became engaged to Amanda Pacheco.
 In December 2020, the couple announced they were expecting their first child.
 Their daughter was born on February 15, 2021.
+As of February 27, 2025, Valderrama and Pacheco are expecting their second child.
+Their son was born on July 11, 2025.

 Valderrama is a car collector.
 He has retained the original model 1969 Oldsmobile Vista Cruiser used in That '70s Show, purchased for $500 upon learning that the show was going to cease production.